antiSocialNet/antisocial-friends/README.md

 ## socket.io feeds

-Accepted friends establish socket.io connections to update eachother about activity.
+Accepted friends establish socket.io connections to update each other about activity.
 Posts, photos, IM etc are sent to the friend or groups of friends in audiences.
 The details of the messages are application specific but the mechanism for sending and responding to messages is driven by events received by the application.

 ## Events
 You can handle the following events as needed.
-For example, to notify user about a friend request, start watching feeds etc.

 ### new-friend-request event: a new friend request received
-Relevant details are in e.user (a user instance) and e.friend (a friend instance).
+Relevant details are in user (a user instance) and friend (a friend instance).
 Typically would be used to notify the user of the pending friend request.
 ```
 antisocialApp.on('new-friend-request', function (user, friend) {
   console.log('antisocial new-friend-request %s %j', user.username, friend.remoteEndPoint);